What we do

 We believe you must deliver insight to sell value

 With the proliferation of information and advice on the internet, buyers approach salespeople with an idea of what they think they need, and what they’re willing to pay.
 So unless you shine a light of insight on unrecognized value, you will be forced to follow the customer down the road of commoditization and discounting, because buyers lack the time and expertise to fully appreciate the value of your complex product.

 We believe stories trump verbal persuasion at delivering insight

-Because a story is about someone else, the customer doesn’t feel attacked.
-A story simply presents a scenario that allows the customer to draw their own conclusions.
-Without feeling pressured, the customer can now relax and listen to your message, and possibly gain enough insight that they start to tell themselves a new story, where new choices make more sense.
+- Non-confrontational: If you shine the light of insight directly on how a customer isn’t doing something well today, they may feel under attack, become offended, and shut down.
+A story, however, simply presents a scenario about someone else, and leaves it up to the customer to form their own conclusion.
+Without feeling attacked, the customer can now relax and listen to your customer story, and if it’s insightful enough, they may start to tell themselves a new story where new choices make more sense.

-Our clients include such companies as Microsoft, Epicor Software, Eaton Corp and Transunion Corp (see testimonials video).
+Our Insight Selling clients include such companies as SAP, Hitachi, Epicor Software, Eaton Corp and Transunion Corp (see testimonials video).

-Call or email (contact) to book a 20-minute appointment to discuss how your salespeople can inspire your customers to buy with stories that sell.
+Call or email (contact) to book a 20-minute appointment to discuss how your salespeople can learn how to sell value & differentiate your product with insight scenarios®.